pensjonatus/flash-fiction/blog/the-library.md

 ---
-title: 'The Library'
+title: The Library
 date: '2015-01-26'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 After the war, Everett made it a habit to go to the library every day.
 It had